A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients: Methodology

 When working with a latent Markov model, it is necessary to compute the marginal distribution to accurately estimate the likelihood of the observed data.
-By taking this approach, we can better understand the underlying patterns and relationships within the data.
 This distribution, also called \textit{manifest distribution}, is given by: